0LNetworkCommunity/documentation/docs/validators/restore.md

 ### How to clean the database and sync to the latest state again?

 The following instructions will remove your existing `~/.libra/data/db/` directory and also update the `epoch-archive.yaml` file with the latest waypoint.
-You can study the `Makefile` in this repository to fine-tune and understand its instructions better.
+You can study the `Makefile` in the `epoch-archive-mainnet` [repository](https://github.com/0LNetworkCommunity/epoch-archive-mainnet) to fine-tune and understand its instructions better.
 ``` bash
 cd ~/epoch-archive-mainnet
 make wipe-db && make restore-all